 When I started Folk Art Flowers, I had spent most of my career working in global health.
 Early on, I did Peace Corps, which was incredible mostly because I got to hang outside and work with farmers all day.
 Over the next decade, I found myself asking about farms and farmers whenever I traveled: What did they grow there?
 Who were the farmers?
 What did their season look like?
 It took me a while, but I finally realized that my ideal job would involve connecting with people and nature.

 After moving to Seattle, I joined the Sustainable Farming Education Program at Tilth Alliance, which is a farming incubation program for beginner farmers.
 I joined a farm to see a full season in action, and started growing flowers in my backyard.
-I also did a lot of arranging and experimentation to improve my craft,and did full-service flowers for several weddings.
+I also studied with some amazing florists, did a lot of arranging to improve my craft,and did full-service flowers for several weddings.
 (I also joined two bands, which is another story!)
 After this wonderful incubation period of creativity and learning, I finally decided to start Folk Art Flowers.

 This is the perfect business for me in so many ways.
 I'm able to help people connect with the beauty of nature, help folks celebrate their most meaningful milestones, and remain in awe of the natural world on a daily basis.
 I am so excited and grateful to be able to share some of my joy with you by bringing you beautiful, local, and sustainably produced flowers.